Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 See Audit Log.

-Acronym for “message authentication code.”
-In cryptography, it is a small piece of information used to authenticate a message.
+In cryptography, an acronym for “message authentication code.”
+A small piece of information used to authenticate a message.
 See Strong Cryptography.

 Abbreviation for “media access control address.”
 Unique identifying value assigned by manufacturers to network adapters and network interface cards.